arjunkalliyel/Music_Player/README.md

 ├── MusicPlayerManager.kt

+├── SplashActivity.kt

+├── MusicListActivity.kt

 ├── MainActivity.kt

 ├── EqualizerActivity.kt

-├── SplashActivity.kt

 ⚙ How It Works

 🎵 Playback Flow

+1. SplashActivity launches the app and handles initial setup.

-1. MusicRepository loads tracks from res/raw.
+2. MusicListActivity requests MusicRepository to load tracks from res/raw and displays the song library.

+3. User selects a track from the library, passing the intent to MainActivity.

-2. MusicPlayerManager prepares the MediaPlayer and initializes the Visualizer.
+4. MusicPlayerManager prepares the MediaPlayer and initializes the Visualizer.

-3. PlayerViewModel observes playback state.

-4. MainActivity updates UI accordingly.
+5. PlayerViewModel observes playback state and MainActivity updates UI accordingly.

-5. WaveformExtractor processes audio data in the background and WaveformView renders it.
+6. WaveformExtractor processes audio data in the background and WaveformView renders it.

-6. MusicPlayerManager captures real-time FFT data and triggers UI updates for the RoundVisualizerView.
+7. MusicPlayerManager captures real-time FFT data and triggers UI updates for the RoundVisualizerView.

-7. EqualizerActivity attaches to the active audio session for effects processing.
+8. EqualizerActivity can be launched to attach to the active audio session for effects processing.

 🏗 Overall Architecture

 SplashActivity

+        ↓
+MusicListActivity → Song Library Selection

         ↓
 MainActivity